mezo-org/musd/docs/rfc-microloans.md

 **Note:**Even with a price drop that causes maxBorrowingCapacity to fall in absolute terms, a refinance should still provide enough room to cover all active microloan debt since they are all have CR >= 115%.

 ### Future Work

-#### Promotions

-We could allow for users to "promote" their microloans to full MUSD troves.
-They could do this by hand by closing their Microloan and opening a trove in MUSD, but for convenience we could provide a mechanism that would do it for them.

-For example, say a user has a microtrove with $50 in debt and $100 worth of collateral.
-They show up with $2900 worth of collateral (picked so that their promoted trove is at 150% CR with minimum debt, this could be any other amount that results in a valid MUSD trove) and want to "promote" their microtrove to a $2000 MUSD trove:

-- Contract accepts the $2900 of collateral and withdraws the user's $100 of collateral from its trove.
-- Contract calls openTroveWithSignature with the borrower as the _borrower parameter and itself as the _recipient.
-- Contract receives 2000 MUSD, uses 50 of it to decrease its debt (from the microtrove) and sends the remaining 1950 to the user.
-- The user now has their desired position: 2000 in MUSD debt (plus some fees) backed by 3k of collateral.

 #### Additional Loan Structures